abstracthat/site-lightning/readme.md

 Also feel free to use px or rem or em instead of the variables and check out the other mixins in the [Rupture docs](http://jenius.github.io/rupture/).

 #### GRID
 For the grid we use [Jeet](http://jeet.gs/).
 It's similar to Bourbon's grid.
-Check out the source if you want to see what it does... it's actually quite a small library.
+Check out the source if you want to see what it does: `node_modules/jeet/stylus/jeet/_grid.styl` ...it's actually quite a small library.
 I have the default gutter set at 3%.

 ### JavaScript
 Well Coffeescript actually.
 For your own JS, add it to `source/scripts/main.coffee`.
 If you have a lot and want to make it modular you can use Node's [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) standard and `require` your modules.
 Here's a tutorial to the idea: [Understanding Modules](http://www.sitepoint.com/understanding-module-exports-exports-node-js/).
 Or keep it simple and all in `main.coffee`.